laravel/nova-docs/1.0/installation.md

 },
 ```

-After your `composer.json` file has been update, run the `composer update` command in your terminal:
+After your `composer.json` file has been updated, run the `composer update` command in your terminal:

 ```sh
 composer update